 Draft the statement in a clear, consumer friendly manner and in plain English.

-Before providing the Variable Rate Policy Statement to personal consumers or publishing it on its website, the regulated financial service provider shall first conduct consumer testing on the content to ensure that the content is clear and easily understood.
+Before providing the Variable Rate Policy Statement to personal consumers or publishing it on its website, the regulated entity shall first conduct consumer testing on the content to ensure that the content is clear and easily understood.

 Regulation 208